22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

 I learned that Jossi was the Wikipedia administrator/editor Jossi Fresco, a long-standing devotee of the controversial figure known as Guru Maharaji, who led the Divine Light Mission in the 1970s.
 That project gained the reputation of a cult on the media.
 Strong criticism caused Maharaji to change his name to Prem Rawat, while his organisation was renamed Elan Vital.
 According to cult analyst Rick Ross: “Jossi not only has used his editor’s position [on Wikipedia] to stifle criticism of Prem Rawat, but has also more generally manipulated Wikipedia entries on the subject of cults and related topics.”

 Ross further commented that any complaints on such matters were likely to be addressed to the “Conflict of Interest Noticeboard” on Wikipedia.
 The snag being that “Jossi Fresco created this board.”
-Ross added that the Wikipedia supervisors had been informed about the discrepancies at issue, but no rectification had occurred to date.
+Ross added that the Wikipedia supervisors had been informed about the discrepancies at issue.
+However, no rectification had occurred to date.
 An official disclaimer was employed as a general warning against possible error.
 Ross concludes with the statement: “Jossi Fresco is a glaring example of why Wikipedia is at times a less than credible internet resource, and per its disclaimer no one should automatically accept ‘the validity of information found’ there.”

 Rick Ross provided his readers with the relevant disclaimer: “Wikipedia cannot guarantee the validity of the information found here.”
 See Rick Ross “Conflict of Interest at Wikipedia ‘Conflict of Interest Noticeboard’” (Feb.
 2008) at cultnews.com.

 22.4 Wikipedia Bans Joe Moreno in March 2007